Red Pesto Sauce is made with sun dried tomatoes, olive oil, garlic, pine nuts, basil, and a delicious amount of parmesan.

 You can use a few different methods: the traditional mortar and pestle, or food processor/blender.

-- Food processor/blender: combine all ingredients and blend until emulsified and smooth, it will be a thick sauce.
+Food processor/blender: combine all ingredients and blend until emulsified and smooth, it will be a thick sauce.

-Red Pesto Sauce
+Pesto Rosso Sauce

 Equipment